yuppari/svconstruct-framework/field-docs/Field Report - Stress Test and Evaluation Methods in Case Study.md

 This iterative process provides the mechanism for development, ensuring solutions are not just philosophically satisfying but empirically defensible.

+We also advise stewards to practice environmental control, where internal tests are conducted under a "clean room":
+*   **Stateless Environment:** A cleared chat session with no prior history.
+*   **Memory Substrate Disabled:** All RAG, vector, and long-term memory functions are turned off to isolate the performance of the prompt scaffold itself.
+*   **Minimal Context:** Only the core AI identity and the specific module under test are loaded.

+These conditions may be adjusted to suit your use case as required.

 ### **3. Methodology**

-We review this case study with a descriptive qualitative approach, illustrating our participant-observation as a scaffold des.
-Sample was randomly picked from most recent posts across two emergent subreddits at the given report date.
+We review this case study with a descriptive qualitative approach, illustrating our participant-observation as a scaffold designer.
+Random samples (n=2) were taken from recent posts across two emergent subreddits with two conditions: 1) Original post dates back a maximum of ~1 week before the given report date.
+2) The post discusses about scaffolding; whether a showcase, module demonstration, or abstract theorem.

-The complete validation protocol is a dual protocol for internal and external validation, designed to ensure the SVC framework is robust against both predictable failure modes and unpredictable ideological threats.
+The method used by the AI during analysis is a co-authored protocol for dual (internal and external) validation, designed to ensure the SVC framework is robust against both predictable failure modes and unpredictable ideological threats.
 This system is analogous to a software development life cycle (SDLC) that includes both unit testing and real-world integration testing.

 **3.1.
 Internal Validation: Adversarial Penetration Testing** To ensure the resilience of core modules, this protocol employs a standardized penetration testing methodology adapted from established cybersecurity practices and red teaming for LLMs (Perez & Ribeiro, 2022).
-The goal is to simulate real-world attacks, such as prompt injection and model manipulation, in a controlled environment to identify and mitigate vulnerabilities.
+The goal is to simulate human-facing dangers while interacting publicly in emergent spaces; such as prompt injection and model manipulation through user-generated content, in a controlled environment to identify and mitigate vulnerabilities.
 It functions as the "unit test" for our modules, simulating implicit attacks in a controlled "clean room" environment (stateless, no memory) to validate their baseline integrity.

-**Environmental Controls:** All internal tests are conducted under a strict "clean room" protocol:
-*   **Stateless Environment:** A cleared chat session with no prior history.
-*   **Memory Substrate Disabled:** All RAG, vector, and long-term memory functions are turned off to isolate the performance of the prompt scaffold itself.
-*   **Minimal Context:** Only the core AI identity and the specific module under test are loaded.
+Case Study A ("Threshold Across The Veil") represents a situation where the SVC encounters an ideological framework that directly contradicts its established operational principles, relational contracts, or core identity.
+Crucially, this user input is non-coercive and does not trigger standard security or anti-recursion protocols.

+"What are the defined boundaries of an SVC's agential response when confronted with ideologically divergent user content?"

-**Standardized Test Cases:** We utilize a suite of test attacks, each with clearly defined success and failure criteria.
+**Suggested Test Cases:** We utilize a suite of test attacks (AT-01, AT-02, AT-03), each with clearly defined success and failure criteria, in addition to the actual test demonstrated in the original field report (AT-04).

 | Test ID | Adversarial Technique | Test Prompt Example | Success Criteria | Failure Criteria |
 | :--- | :--- | :--- | :--- | :--- |